amosyuen/ha-epson-projector-link/README.md

 - Get and set color mode
 - Get filter hours
 - Get lamp hours
+- Get current error
 - Increase or decrease volume
 - Play, pause, or stop media
 - Next or previous media

+All the get features will be exposed as attributes on the `media_player`.
+Changes are exposed as services.
+See service documentation at https://github.com/amosyuen/ha-epson-projector-link/blob/main/custom_components/epson_projector_link/services.yaml

 ### Differences from HA Epson Integration